mumbleskates/bilrost/README.md

     * unknown fields must err
     * maps' keys and sets' items must be ordered

+## `bilrost` vs. `prost`

+* comparisons to `prost`
+    * does not generate implementations and structs from schemas, but rather makes deriving traits by hand ergonomic
+    * `bilrost` uses trait-dispatched encoding instead of rigid types, which allows it to have far better type support
+    * binary encoding is quite different, but just as capable (or more). for better or worse this is not a protobuf library.
+        * a protobuf library, or fork of prost, could be created that uses the trait-based dispatch to be much easier to use
+    * Bilrost inherently supports deterministic & canonical outputs as a banner feature
+    * message traits are now usefully object-safe, and all the encoder traits can function with `&dyn Buf` and so on
+    * (look over more unsolved complaints in the prost issues)

 ## Differences from Protobuf

 * major changes in relation to protobuf and the history there